High School STEM Research Program

 •is a military-affiliated child (dependents of members of the active-duty Armed Forces, National Guard, Reserves, or a Veteran) or attends a military connected school (where a minimum of 15% of the student population is military-connected)

-• A virtual Program Orientation will be held June 14, 2024.
+• A virtual Program Orientation (mandatory) will be held early to mid-June, 2025.

 For more information contact Alisa Wickliff at abwickli@charlotte.edu.